What Is Marijuana Wax and How Dangerous Is It?

 Weed wax is a highly concentrated form of marijuana, typically the color of honey with a consistency closer to Jello or butter.

 Wax is derived from marijuana plants but can have up to eight times the concentration of THC compared to the buds people typically smoke.
-As such, people who become accustomed to smoking wax from a dispensary, an illicit website or a friend may be dissatisfied with going back to regular marijuana because their tolerance may dramatically increased.
+As such, people who become accustomed to smoking wax from a dispensary, an illicit website or a friend may be dissatisfied with going back to regular marijuana because their tolerance may dramatically increase.
 Regular users who have stopped smoking wax have also reported experiencing withdrawal symptoms.

 Unfortunately, these factors can drive some people to consider making the drug themselves.